binyueconomics/binyueconomics.github.io/research.md

 ## Work in Progress

-1. Establishments in Germany
+1. Globalisation and establishments in Germany

 2. Non-monetary work benefits in the UK

-3. Chinese high-speed railyway
+3. Firms' exposure to Chinese high-speed railyway

 4. Job mobility in Germany